-Vio acquiesced easily enough, trailing after her but coming to a halt as soon as he reached the stairs.
+Vio acquiesced, trailing after her but coming to a halt as soon as he reached the stairs.
 The torchlight coming from behind him was enough to cast his shadow in front of him, and he frowned at the motionless blob.
 "Zelda, would you say it's roughly nightfall?"
 He asked, beginning to follow her.

 Rather than interrupt Zelda in the midst of whatever she was talking about now, Vio opted for silence- he would speak with her in the morning, away from the others, and see if she knew of anything that might be able to reverse this mess he'd created.
 He could see her beginning to sway in her seat- she'd been awake longer than all of them, and busier by far.

-Green noticed as well, it appeared, for when she went to branch out on an entirely separate topic he leaned forward and poked a sandwich half between her lips.
+Green noticed as well, it appeared, for when she went to branch out on a separate topic he leaned forward and poked a sandwich half between her lips.
 "Zel, you gotta eat and get some sleep," he said over her miffed and muffled protests.
-"We all do, really- it's been a long day."
+"We all do- it's been a long day."

-She chewed and swallowed grumpily, and when her mouth was empty once more she reluctantly agreed.
+She chewed and swallowed with a grumpy expression, and when her mouth was empty once more she reluctantly agreed.
 "Take these two rooms off the corridor here," she directed them, raising her empty hand to cover a yawn.
 "I'll see you in the morning, then?"

 They didn't linger for very long after she disappeared down the hall, divvying up the sandwiches between them, and Blue was the first to rise.
-"I'm out," he yawned, gripping Red's shoulder briefly.
+"I'm out," he yawned, gripping Red's shoulder.
 "We'll take this room over here.
 Y'coming, Red?"